 Natural treatments

-Non-drug measures for peripheral neuropathy can include using warm or cold packs, unless heat or cold makes the symptoms worse.
+Non-drug treatments for peripheral neuropathy can include using warm or cold packs unless heat or cold worsens the symptoms.

 Stress relief and other complementary therapies include meditation, relaxation techniques, massage, and acupuncture.
 These may help a person cope with pain from the condition.